RexSkywalkerLee/1340-Group-2/README.md

 8. - Statement: Users can request a report of each day's balance(graphically) of the latest seven days so that the records of the most recent seven days can be represented more concisely and straightforwardly;
    - Assumptions: When user types in a specific keyword to ask for a late report, the system opens the file containing records and retrieves records of the latest seven days, then calculates each day's balance.
 The balance's value is then illustrated by the number of special characters(e.g., &, *).The report will be formed by listing the date and graphical balance of each day sequentially.

-Keyword structure:
-1. Add	-----	add records
-2. Check ----- view records by date, type, and account
-3. Delete	-----	check and delete records
-4. Edit -----	check and edit records
-5. Setbudget	-----	monthly budget resetting and editing at any time
-6. Mreport/Qreport/Yreport ----- ask for monthly, quarterly, or yearly report
-7. Latest ------ request a report of each day's balance(graphically)